MicrosoftDocs/win32/desktop-src/Virtual/msvm-lastappliedsettingdata.md

 ---
 title: Msvm\_LastAppliedSettingData class
-description: An association between a virtual system and the setting data of the snapshot which was most recently applied to the virtual system. ms.assetid: '57f64099-0ff9-4e7b-8c56-5efcbf77be07'
+description: An association between a virtual system and the setting data of the snapshot which was most recently applied to the virtual system. ms.assetid: 57f64099-0ff9-4e7b-8c56-5efcbf77be07
+keywords:
+- Msvm_LastAppliedSettingData class Hyper-V
-keywords: ["Msvm_LastAppliedSettingData class Hyper-V", "Msvm_LastAppliedSettingData class Hyper-V , described"]
+- Msvm_LastAppliedSettingData class Hyper-V , described
 topic_type:
 - apiref
 api_name: